History

 The Levi’s® 501® history in the 19th century

-The Levi’s® 501® history is that of the customs and traditions of the last 150 years.
-They were able to evolve from their role in men’s workwear, matching their suitability and aesthetics to the continuously changing needs.
+Levi’s® 501® has shaped the last 150 years of habits and customs.
+They evolved from their role in men’s workwear, matching their suitability and aesthetics to continuously changing needs.

-In 1886, the well-known two-horse logo was designed, and the first two factories opened in California to bring the production of the garment to an industrial level.
-The number 501 has been used since 1890, when the patent expired, to identify Levi’s® pants while other producers started producing their own riveted garments.
+In 1886, the well-known two-horse logo was designed, and the first two factories opened in California to bring garment production to an industrial level.
+The number 501 has been used since 1890, when the patent expired, to identify Levi’s® pants as other producers began producing their own riveted garments.

 The Levi’s® 501® jeans, “the garment of the 20th century”

-Over time, the leg became slimmer, and the back strap and the buttons for the suspenders disappeared, but their soul never changed.
-In 1901, the second back pocket was added, creating the five-pocket garment that today still means jeans; in 1922, belt loops appeared.
-Denim back then was rigorously plain color and selvedge.
+Over time, the leg became slimmer, and the back strap and the suspender buttons disappeared, but their soul never changed.
+In 1901, the second back pocket was added, creating the five-pocket garment that is still called jeans today; in 1922, belt loops appeared.
+Denim back then was rigorously plain in color and selvedge.

-In 1939, John Wayne brought the Levi’s® 501® jeans on the big screen in Stagecoach, while Vogue inspired women to wear their brother’s or husband’s pair on holiday (the first women’s fit was launched in 1981).
+In 1939, John Wayne brought the Levi’s® 501® jeans to the big screen in “Stagecoach,” while Vogue inspired women to wear their brother’s or husband’s pair on holiday (the first women’s fit had been launched in 1934 for those vacationing in the dude ranches).

-Among the typical features of the Levi’s® 501® jeans, which were created before zip, there are still the button fly and the iconic Two Horse back patch attached to the original model, which became a distinctive detail of the garment that does not seem to show any sign of abating and is running to be a reference point for future generations as well.
+Among the typical features of the Levi’s® 501® jeans, which were created before the zip, are the button fly and the iconic Two Horse® brand leather patch, which has become a distinctive detail of the garment.
+It does not seem to show any sign of abating and is set to be a reference point for future generations as well.

 The greatest story ever worn